canonical/ubuntu-for-developers-docs/docs/howto/java-use.md

 ## Create a Java project using Gradle

-1. Create Java project using `gradle init` command:
+1. Create a Java project using the `gradle init` command:

     ```
     mkdir helloworld